Philly Cheesesteak Sandwiches

 This also makes a great weeknight dinner as it’s quick to prepare.
 Or serve it for a night of football.
 Or for a Super Bowl Party!
 You guests will think you’ve slaved over a stove all afternoon, but this easy-to-make sandwich can be prepared in less than an hour.

-Ingredients to Make Philly Cheesesteak Sandwiches
+Ingredients for Philly Cheesesteak Sandwiches

-(See full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 A Note About Meats